Thank you for taking the time to visit. My name is Stacey and I am a very proud Army wife of a medically retired soldier.

 After four deployments with the special ops community (1st Ranger BN), he was medically retired due to a respiratory illness we still can’t identify.
 Such is life.

 Who We Are

-My husband and I have a son and one “kid” of the four-legged variety.
+My husband and I have a son and two “kids” of the four-legged variety.
 We are both from Georgia and were lucky enough to be stationed in Georgia as well.

-My husband has enjoyed quite a few career paths since his medical retirement including completing his degree in criminal justice, graduating from the Art Institute with a culinary degree (thank you GI Bill!) and serving our community as a firefighter/EMT.
+My husband has enjoyed quite a few career paths since his medical retirement including completing his degree in criminal justice, graduating from the Art Institute with a culinary degree (thank you GI Bill!) and serving our community as an EMT.

 I have to say since I basically can’t boil water without burning down the house, having a husband with a culinary degree comes in pretty handy.

 Random Get to Know Me Questions

 How about one of those little Q&As you always see on social media so you can get to know me better?

 I’m reminded often that I’m a “cradle robber”.
 I was a senior while he was just a freshman.
 But that was 1993.

 We were married in 1999 and we are still going strong so I’d say it has worked out pretty well.
 Our son tells people his parents were married in the 1900s!